Wendy Whiteley: Relationship with Brett Whiteley

 Wendy worked as a fashion under-buyer for Harvey Nichols.
 Wendy and Brett's daughter Arkie Whiteley was born in London on 6 November 1964.
 They returned to Australia in December 1965, living at Whale Beach, north of Sydney, where Arkie took her first steps.

-In 1967 they moved to New York City for Brett to take up a Harkness Fellowship scholarship.
-They sailed on the final voyage of the Queen Mary.
+In 1967 they moved to New York for Brett to take up a Harkness Fellowship scholarship.
+They sailed on the RMS Queen Elizabeth, not the Queen Mary as sometimes claimed.
 They went to the Hotel Chelsea and purely by chance were given the penthouse apartment.
 At that time, Arkie was frequently looked after by baby-sitters, who included Janis Joplin.
 Brett Whiteley was working feverishly on his paintings, particularly The American Dream, becoming very stressed, and turning to alcohol for relief.
-Wendy opened a clothes shop in New York City.
-Brett was very unhappy about this, and threatened to divorce her; he explained that it reminded him too much of his own mother leaving his father as soon as she was financially independent.
+Wendy opened a clothes shop in New York called the Put On.
+Brett was unhappy about this; he explained that it reminded him too much of his own mother leaving his father as soon as she was financially independent.
 Wendy called his bluff, and Brett took up with a woman named Constance Abernathy for a few weeks, but he returned to Wendy after Constance fell down an elevator shaft and broke her teeth.
-Brett had other occasional affairs during this time, and Wendy herself had an affair with Michael Driscoll, whom they had met at the National Art School and who had become their long-time friend.
-Wendy and Brett were marijuana users at this time.
+Brett had other occasional affairs during this time, and Wendy herself, some years later, back in Australia, had an affair with Michael Driscoll, whom they had met at the National Art School and who had become their long-time friend.
 Prior to her affair, Wendy, Brett and Michael tried heroin together for the first time.
 While it was intended to be a one-off experience, it ultimately led to total heroin addiction for both Wendy and Brett.
 They attended a treatment clinic in England together, but both returned to heroin a few weeks later.
-Wendy later claimed to have overcome her addiction.
+Wendy later overcame her addiction.

 In July 1969 Brett's physical and mental fatigue caused him to abandon work on The American Dream and to quickly leave New York for Fiji, with his family.
 They stayed there for five months, living in a small village, mixing with the Fijians, and far from all communications.
 They had a rooster, an old car, and some bedding.
 They decided to stay permanently, living a life of utter simplicity in a tranquil tropical paradise, in the manner of Paul Gauguin in Tahiti.
 They were given two-thirds of an island by the village chief.
 In November, Brett rented an old barn in Suva to show off his recent work done in Fiji.
 At the opening, in conversation with officials and politicians, he naively talked about drugs.
-The next day the barn was raided, a small quantity of marijuana was found, and he was fined £F50 and the Whiteleys were given a very short time to pack up and leave Fiji.
+The next day the barn was raided and a small quantity of marijuana was found, for which he was fined £F50.
+The Whiteleys were subsequently given a very short time to pack up and leave Fiji.